BuildOnViction/docs/docs/masternode/masternode-setup-guide.md

 Your private key is your money.
 Give it to no one.

-> WALLET1 Suggestions:
+* WALLET1 Suggestions -
   If setting up a single masternode, you can use a mobile wallet.
-Binances `Trust Wallet` and Tomochains `Tomo Wallet` app are best.
+  Binances `Trust Wallet` and Tomochains `Tomo Wallet` apps are best.
   Alternatives are Metamask and MEW (MyEtherWallet), in that order.
   You can use Ledger Hardware Wallet, however the added security on WALLET1 isn't as necessary.

-> WALLET2 Suggestions:
+* WALLET2 Suggestions -
   Preferred to use Ledger / Hardware Wallet (if possible) in combo with Metamask because 50k and rewards will be handled here.
   Assure to use an address you do not have history on eth chain with - otherwise others will be able to see your unrelated investment history.

 Because most wallet apps do not have Tomo mainnet as a selectable network yet, you will need to manually add the new mainnet if you have not already.
 See the first link below for the guide on how to do this.

 Links for more info:

 * [ADVISED: SETTING UP METAMASK, MEW, or TRUSTWALLET](http://bit.ly/2A6zrC7)
 * [Using Metamask or Mobile Tomo Wallet](https://docs.tomochain.com/get-started/wallet/)
 * [Links to mobile downloads and other tomo info](https://medium.com/tomochain/tomochain-all-in-one-overview-9fce16e13b5#6b8c)
 * [Old Masternode guide (testnet) Section on wallets](https://medium.com/tomochain/how-to-run-a-tomochain-masternode-from-a-to-z-3793752dc3d1#0e58)

 <br/>